2025 CCIC Legislative Agenda

 • Align degree production with the state’s talent needs;

-• Work with employers to provide in-demand programs;
+• Retain talent working with employers to provide in-demand degrees and work-based learning opportunities;

 Maintain Support for the Payment-in-Lieu-of-Taxes (PILOT) Program